 In case you missed, read the first part of Hampta Pass Trek : It’s okay to fall, but fall with grace

-As we moved forward – clad in rain jacket this time (I have had enough of poncho).
-Day 2 trek is a small trek of just 4 hours and is an acclimatization walk.
-This was supposed to prepare us for the next day Pass trek.
-We started at an altitude of 10,400 ft. and were walk to 11,900 ft.
+As we moved forward – clad in windcheater this time (I have had enough of poncho).
+Day 2 trek is a small trek of just 4 hours and it is an acclimatization walk.
+This was supposed to prepare us for the next day – the Pass day.
+We started at an altitude of 10,400 ft. and were walking to 11,900 ft.

-The path became further difficult and this time mist came suddenly and was denser.
+The path became further difficult and this time mist came in suddenly and denser.
 That brought in another fear, if I don’t keep up I might get lost.
-So I kept pushing myself to walk and ignore the fact that I am getting breathless.
-Trick here is to make your brain believe that you are not gaining altitude instead put all your focus on walking on the stones.
+So I kept pushing myself to walk, ignoring the fact that I was getting breathless.
+The trick here is to make your brain believe that you are not gaining altitude instead put all your focus on walking on the stones.
 Decide the stone for your step and just move your feet forward.
 Don’t think about it being a loose rock or making the false step and falling.
 If it is then at the most you will wet your shoes which is after all bound to happen, no matter how much you try to keep them dry.
 The best way to handle wet shoes and socks situation is to wear those socks (doesn’t matter whether they are wet or dry) put on your shoes and walk on.

 By the time we reached our resting point, I realized two things:

 Once rested we started the walk uphill which kept getting steeper as we gained height.
 The terrain changed here.
-The path was filled with Himalayan wild flowers.
+The path was filled with Himalayan wildflowers.
 The ones in pink and yellow made the path more colorful.
-The rains had filled the air with moist earthy smell.
+The rains filled the air with moist earthy smell.
 Combine all this with a misty noon and you could picture something as below:

-I found the last half an hour of second day trek to be the trickiest of all.
+I found the last half an hour of the second day to be the trickiest of all.
 Walking on boulders and sliding through rocks is alright, even crossing streams is.
-But jumping on rocks and then walking on the edge of the big boulder all the while when the stream is rushing below and one false step could mean a fall in the flowing stream, that freaked me out.
+But jumping on rocks and then walking on the edge of the big boulder all the while when the stream is rushing below and one false step could mean a fall in the flowing stream.
+That freaked me out.
 I would confess here, the mountains might be a healer but they are as hell intimidating and scary.
 They not only bring out the best and worst (both fear and confidence) in you.
-But help you know yourself, you start getting more comfortable with yourself, your body and most of all helps you know your limits and limitation; and at the same time gives you confidence to stretch yourself to the extreme.
-To the point of exertion where you know that 1 more step and you will fall down.
-Right on your knees.
+But help you know yourself, you start getting more comfortable with yourself, your body and most of all, it helps you know your limits and limitation; and at the same time gives you the confidence to stretch yourself to the extreme.
+To the point of exertion, where you know that 1 more step and you will fall down, right on your knees.
 Never have I ever felt this vulnerable and confident both at the same time.

-Finally, as it started to pour heavily we reached our campsite.
+Finally, we reached our campsite.
 It was starting to get cold.
 It’s when you are not trekking that you realize how cold it is in the mountains.
 The cool breeze would hit you on your face, it will tease your hair playfully and at times a sudden gush of air will raise goosebumps on your arms.
 This got us getting layered up, quickly.
-As we walked around the campsite, I was drawn to the rushing stream that came down from the top of the mountain above.
+As we walked around the campsite, I was drawn to the rushing stream that came down from the of the mountain above us.

 It was peaceful just sitting there.
-Seeping water to help us acclimatized.
-Drink lots and lots of water when at the campsite it helps you with adapting to the height.
+Seeping water to help us acclimatize.
+Drink lots and lots of water, when at the campsite, it helps you with adapting to the height.
 It helps with balancing your system.
-And adjusting to the altitude.
-We were advice to drink 2-3 liters of water before we left the campsite and after we reached at our campsite.
-And trust me it helps.
-It might become a nuisance during the night but do not let fear of going to the loo in the middle of night make you drink less water.
-It is a must while at such altitude.
+We were advised to drink 2-3 liters of water before we left the campsite and after we reached our campsite.
+And trust me, it helps.
+It might become a nuisance during the night but do not let fear of going to the loo in the middle of the night make you drink less water.

-It was going to be a long trek tomorrow.
-And I had to make a decision.
-To off-load.
+As I made my way back to the campsite I realized that it was going to be a long trek tomorrow.
+And I decided to off-load.

 The whole point of trekking is carrying your baggage.
 When I had signed up for the trek I was particular of the weight of my bag.
 I had been a bit sceptical when I read that at high altitude even an extra handkerchief can weigh you down.
 I thought it was little ridiculous however, I had taken heed and carried as light as I can.
 My rucksack weighed 6.5 kg but after the second day I wasn’t sure I would be able to carry it on the pass.
 We were to ascent to the height of 14,100 ft and I feared my lungs weren’t strong enough.
-If anything I was beginning to learn and respect my limitations.
+If not anything else, I was beginning to learn and respect my limitations.
 So despite wanting to carry the bag all the way to the pass I decided to offload.
 And because I had wanted to carry the bag all the way of the trek I had not carried a daypack with me.
 A mistake, obviously.
-I should have carried it anyway but remember I wanted to carry the bare minimum to the mountains so I hadn’t bothered about it.
+I should have carried it anyway.
 But luckily for me I had a trek mate who didn’t use his daypack.
 I have already thanked him for it, even so I feel I need to mention it again here.
 Thank you Bharath for the bag!

 Continued… Look Down.
 Breathe Deeply.
 Keep Walking